 Keywords feed information directly into the hands of consumers

-Keywords make it easy for you to share information with consumers without having to lift a finger.
-You simply create a keyword for any subject that you think people will want to know about.
-For example, you can let consumers know they can get a list of ingredients and/or dietary information about your menu (such as gluten-free and dairy-free options) by texting the keyword INGREDIENTS to your text line.
+Keywords make it easy for you to share information with consumers.
+Simply create a keyword that relates to what you think customers will want to know about.
+For example, you can let them know they can get a list of ingredients and/or dietary information about your menu by texting INGREDIENTS to your text line.

-When a consumer texts your keyword, a text message is sent to them with the information they requested.
-That frees you from having to answer questions when they’re standing right in front of you trying to decide if they should order while others are waiting behind them.
+Promoting keywords will let customers know they can get more information.
+When someone texts your keyword, a message is sent with the information they requested.
+That frees you from having to answer questions when they’re standing right in front of you while others are waiting behind them.

 Keywords provide a unique way to communicate with customers.
-Encourage regulars to save your number in their contacts so texting a keyword is easy.
 Say you want to share what your specials will be for the week.
 As the example below shows, promote the keyword MENU and create a text that lists that week’s choices.
-When someone texts that keyword to your number, from home, work or anywhere, they’ll receive a text with your menu items listed.
+When someone texts that keyword to your number, they’ll receive a text with your menu items listed.
 You can also promote other keywords and include photos in your text.

 Scheduled messages let you send texts at the perfect time